Mortgage After Repossession

 Do I have to declare a repossession if it is not on my credit report?

-Yes.
-Some lenders do not allow repossessions.
+Yes, some lenders do not allow repossessions.
 However, if it is not showing on your credit report you may pass the initial checks only to be declined further down the line.
 Your mortgage broker is unable to know if you have been repossessed if it is not on your credit report.
 The solicitors will perform a check at a later stage.
 Always be upfront and honest with your broker and mortgage lender.

-Speak mortgage after repossession advisor.
+Speak to a mortgage after repossession advisor.